Deuchnord/twason/README.md

       "messages": 10                            // the minimum number of messages that the chat members must have sent between two messages (defaults to 10)
     },
     "strategy": "round-robin",                  // the strategy used to send the messages: "round-robin" or "shuffle" (defaults to "round-robin")
-    "messages": [                               // the list of messages to send (empty by default) "Hello World!
-HeyGuys",
+                                                // the messages are actually commands with the same options as above "pool": [                                   // a list of commands to send (empty by default) {
+        "name": "hello",
+        "aliases": ["hi"],
+        "message": "Hello World!
+HeyGuys"
+      }
     ]
   }
 }